vmware/vic-product/docs/user_doc/vic_app_dev/docker_compose_file_options.md

 ## Volume Configuration Options <a id="volume"></a>

-NOTE: vSphere Integrated Containers 1.2 does not support shared volumes.
-You can use these options for containers that do not share volumes.

 | **Option** | **Compose File Reference** | **Supported** |
 | --- | --- | --- |
 |`driver` | [Specify driver to use for this volume](https://docs.docker.com/compose/compose-file/compose-file-v2/#driver) | Yes |